diepeterpan/Acer-Swift-3-SF314-54-2018-MacOS/README.md

 - **Apple Watch** unlock is not consitant but seems to be a generic problem on hackintoshes

-- **2.4 GHz interference** with Bluetooth also seems to be a common problem
+- **2.4 GHz interference Wifi** with Bluetooth also seems to be a common problem